isabella232/data-workbench.en-1/help/home/c-get-started/c-work-worksp/c-ex-wksp.md

 1. Right-click the title bar of the workspace and click **[!UICONTROL Export]** > **[!UICONTROL Export to Excel from Template]**.
 1. Specify whether to export a workspace, sidebar, or both.

-   The [!DNL Select a template worksheet] dialog box opens.
+   The [!UICONTROL Select a template worksheet] dialog box opens.

 1. Complete one of the following steps as appropriate:

-    * If you are using a [!DNL .xls] template file:
+    * If you are using a `.xls` template file:

-        1. Browse to and select the template [!DNL .xls] file.
+        1. Browse to and select the template `.xls` file.
         1. Click **[!UICONTROL Open]**.

-    * If you are using a [!DNL .xlsx] template file:
+    * If you are using a `.xlsx` template file:

         1. Browse to the location of the template file.
-The [!DNL .xlsx] file name is not displayed.
+The `.xlsx` file name is not displayed.
-        1. In the [!DNL File name] field, type [!DNL *.xlsx] and click **[!UICONTROL Open]**.
-All [!DNL .xlsx] file names display in the file list.
+        1. In the [!UICONTROL File name] field, type `.xlsx` and click **[!UICONTROL Open]**.
+All `.xlsx` file names display in the file list.

-        1. Select the template [!DNL .xlsx] file.
+        1. Select the template `.xlsx` file.
         1. Click **[!UICONTROL Open]**.